Understanding and Using NNOXX's Performance Readiness Scores

 Athletes have limited time and energy, so it's crucial to schedule high-intensity workouts when they are most ready to perform.
 Current wearables often fail to accurately assess readiness to exercise, leading to wasted time on ineffective training sessions and missed opportunities for performance improvements.

-NNOXX's newest feature addresses this issue with its unique Performance Readiness scores, resulting in faster and greater performance improvements.
+NNOXX's newest feature addresses this issue with its unique Performance Readiness scores for the most efficient workout, resulting in faster and greater performance improvements.
 Unlike other devices that provide backward-looking readiness and recovery scores, NNOXX evaluates your current physiological function to offer the most accurate prediction for your immediate exercise activity.

 Additionally, while other wearable devices use metrics such as HRV and heart rate to determine readiness—lacking the ability to assess local muscle recovery—NNOXX can differentiate between aerobic and muscle readiness.
 This provides two separate readiness scores that, when combined, offer more meaningful feedback for adjusting your workouts effectively.